Crambeary/wellness_reflection/README.md

     - [x] Encrypt data in rest and in route. - default behavior of supabase
     - [x] Load todays data from database on page load
 - [ ] Improve the UI to work with a database as the source of truth
-    - [ ] Profile page with edit options
-        - [x] Add a profile edit page
-        - [ ] Link to page from navbar
-        - [ ] Onboard with time zone
-        - [ ] Save prolile user data to database
     - [ ] Save date on form in UTC timezone
     - [ ] Show date on form in local timezone
     - [ ] Move date selection to be a navbar